nhsconnect/FHIR-NRLS-API/pages/retrieval/retrieval_overview.md

 # Retrieval Data Models

 Retrieval data models refer to the structure in which information can be shared.
-The NRL pointers can refer to information which can be retrieved in a range of formats, including both unstructured documents and structured data, as described on the [Record Type Overview](record_type_overview.html) page.
+The NRL pointers can refer to information which can be retrieved in a range of formats, including both unstructured documents and structured data, as described on the [Information Sharing](information_sharing_overview.html#information-formats) page.

 Structured data formats will be versioned and where any breaking changes to a data structure are required, a new format will be created with an increment to the version number.
 The NRL supports multiple versions of data structures.